Statement of Faith

 Family

 The family was created by God and, therefore, it is good.
 God, as the author of the concept, gets to define the concept, and we have no recourse for what He has decided would be the model for the family.
 When God created the family, He decided that one man would marry one woman and such a partnership would last as long as the lives of the participants.
 That man and that woman would then multiply greatly, even to the point of filling the earth.
 Therefore, we like children and want lots of them.
-We are far less concerned about over-population than we are about following the model that God has put in place.
 God also commands the adoption of children and that we care for the orphans.
-When we come to faith in Christ, we are “adopted” by Him.
+When we come to faith in Christ, we are “adopted” by Him and so as we care for the orphans and adopt the needy, we are living out the Gospel.
 God is in favor of family and only declares His own model as acceptable, productive, good, and healthy.

 Gen 2:18-25; Ps 128:3 Prov 5:18; Prov 19:14; Prov 31:10; Matt 5:32; Jas 1:27; Rom 8:15; Eph 5:22-6:4; Col 3:18-21